Comparison of imperix programmable controllers

 B-Box devices

-Within the B-Box family, imperix controllers essentially share the same type of I/O interfaces, namely RJ45 connectors for analog inputs, and plastic optical fibers (POF) for PWM outputs.
-Cross-compatible digital I/Os are also available at the rear side of the devices in electrical form.
+Within the B-Box family, imperix controllers share the same I/O interfaces: RJ45 connectors for analog inputs and plastic optical fibers (POF) for PWM outputs.
+Cross-compatible digital I/Os are also available on the rear side of the devices in electrical form.

-On the other hand, differences among units offer freedom of choice, notably regarding:
+On the other hand, the specificities of each programmable controller offer freedom of choice regarding:

 • I/O count and related performance.
 The bandwidth and sampling rate of analog inputs, as well as the PWM resolution of digital outputs, differ significantly across devices.